smlim22/growball-cinema/README.md

 ## Info
-This project uses Supabase cloud database and Node.js.
+<p>This project uses Supabase cloud database and Node.js.</p>
-Inside the database folder, you'll find the schema, function and triggers needed to ensure the project is fully operational.
+<p>Inside the database folder, you'll find the schema, function and triggers needed to ensure the project is fully operational.</p>
-Enable 'pg_cron' extensions for function automation.
+<p>Enable 'pg_cron' and 'http' extensions for function automation and edge function usage.</p>

 ## User Accounts
 If the supabase account is still alive, proceed with login with user accounts below